Can Bose-Einstein condensates enhance radioactive decay?

-\textit{(4) Superradiant enhancement of radioactive decay has to occur faster than the coherence time set by Doppler broadening or further decay.
-The transit time of the recoiling atom is an upper bound for the coherence time.}\\ The coherence time can be limited by multiple processes.
-In the case of a cascade decay, i.e. the daughter nucleus rapidly decays, it is this decay time (which is fs for neutrino emission, and 50 ps for $^{135m}\mathrm{Cs}$, see below).
-In the case of a daughter atom recoiling out of a Bose-Einstein condensate, it is the time for the daughter atom to leave the condensate (i.e the length of the condensate divided by the recoil velocity (0.3 $\mu$s for MeV photons)).
+\textit{(4) Superradiant enhancement of radioactive decay has to occur faster than the coherence time.
+It is set by further decay, or in free space by Doppler broadening and transit time of the recoiling atom.}\\ The coherence time can be limited by multiple processes.
+In the case of a cascade decay, i.e. the daughter nucleus rapidly decays, it is this decay time (which is fs for neutrino emission, and 50 ps for $^{135m}\mathrm{Cs}$, see table \ref{table:experimental_parameter} and discussion of specific proposals).
+In the case of a recoiling daughter atom leaving the condensate, it is transit time (i.e. the length of the condensate divided by the recoil velocity, 0.3 $\mu$s for MeV photons).
 For a thermal (non-condensed cloud), it is the time for the recoiling atom to move by one thermal de-Broglie wavelength, which is identical to the inverse of the Doppler broadening $k \Delta v$ where $k$ is the momentum transfer and $\Delta v$ the velocity spread.
 Actually, by identifying the momentum uncertainty of the condensate as $\hbar/l$, the time for atoms to recoil out of the condensate can also be interpreted as the inverse Doppler width of the condensate~\cite{BraggPhysRevLett.82.4569}.

 For any radioactive Bose-Einstein condensate, the transit time of the recoiling atom sets an upper limit for the coherence time.
 Combined with the solid angle factor, the superradiant gain $g$ is then inversely proportional to the photon energy cubed.
 Therefore, an experiment done with optical photons (in the eV range) is easily feasible, but it doesn't scale well towards higher energies.
 For MeV photons, the gain $g$ is down by 18 orders of magnitude.
 As we discuss below, in the two proposals, the coherence time is even shorter due to rapid decay of the daughter atoms.